Wallingford, Seattle: Demographics

 The racial makeup of the neighborhood was 84.3% White, 2.2% African American, 0.4% Native American, 7.2% Asian, 0.1% Pacific Islander, 0.9% from other races, and 4.8% from two or more races.
 Hispanic or Latino of any race were 4.6% of the population.
 The neighborhood's non-white population of 15.7% is roughly half that of Seattle as a whole.

 According to the 2013 American Community Survey, 40% of neighborhood units are single family homes, with the other 60% made up of apartments, condos, and townhomes.
 Roughly 45.4% of units were owner-occupied, compared to 54.6% managed as rental properties.
 45.9% of the housing structures were built prior to 1939.

 Wallingford is a relatively prosperous community.
 The median income for a household in 2013 was $76,909, compared to $67,479 for the city as a whole.
 The median home price for Wallingford was $522,366 compared to $421,000 for the city as a whole.
 The unemployment rate for the neighborhood was 4.2% compared to around 5.9% for 2013 for the city as a whole.

 Events

-Major annual events in the neighborhood include the Wallingford Kiddie Parade as part of Seafair, the Wallingford Wurst Festival run by St Benedict's Church, and the Family Fourth fireworks show at Gas Works Park.
+Major annual events in the neighborhood include the Wallingford Parade as part of Seafair, the Wallingford Bratwurst Festival run by St. Benedict's Church and School, and the fourth of July fireworks show at Gas Works Park.
 Smaller events include Seattle Tilth's chicken coop tour and the Wallingford Neighborhood office's garden and home tours.